abinit/abinit/doc/mkdocs-user-guide/abinit.md

   * **fcart** (cartesian forces)
   * **strten** (the stress tensor).

-_If you follow the tutorial, you should go back to the tutorial window now._

 ## 4 More detailed presentation of the files file

 Note: _This "files" file is called _ab.files_ in section 1 ._

 As mentioned in section 1 (you might read it again if needed), the "files" file contains the file names or root names needed to build file names.
-These are listed below : there are 5 names or root names for input, output and temporaries, and then a list of pseudopotentials (one per line).
+These are listed below: there are 5 names or root names for input, output and temporaries, and then a list of pseudopotentials (one per line).
 These names may be provided from unit 05 interactively during the run but are more typically provided by piping from a file in Unix (the "files" file).

 **ab_in**
 Filename of file containing the input data, described in the preceding sections.

 **ab_out**
 Filename of the main file in which formatted output will be placed (the main